graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 #### 3.1.
 The GUAC Ontology: Deconstructing Nodes (Nouns) and Edges (Verbs)

 The GUAC documentation frames its ontology in terms of "nouns" (the core, independent entities) and "verbs" (the evidence-based relationships that connect them).
-This model aligns perfectly with the architectural need for a two-stage migration that preserves relational integrity.
+This model aligns with the architectural need for a two-stage migration that preserves relational integrity.
 The "nouns" must be ingested in Stage 1 before the "verbs" that connect them can be created in Stage 2.

 #### 3.2.
 Classification of GUAC Types for Staged Migration